hardcamls/hardcaml_web/docs/hardcaml_documentation/simulation.md

 # Working with simulators

 A simulation is built from a circuit as follows.
-First we will create a trivial circuit.
+First, we will create a trivial circuit.

 ```ocaml